Aide-de-camp: Tanzania

-The president of Tanzania has an aide-de-camp from the Tanzania People's Defence Force, with the rank of kanali (colonel).
+The president of Tanzania has an aide-de-camp from the Tanzania People's Defence Force, with the rank of kanali, which is equivalent to that of a colonel.

 United Kingdom

 Historic usage

-An aide-de-camp (ADC) was defined in 1875 as "a confidential officer attached to the 'personal' or private staff of a general".
+In the United Kingdom, an aide-de-camp (ADC) was defined in 1875 as "a confidential officer attached to the 'personal' or private staff of a general".
 In the field of battle, he functioned as "the bearer of his chief's written or verbal orders, and when employed as the general's mouthpiece must be implicitly obeyed".
 In garrison or quarters, however, his duties were more of a social character: "he superintends the general's household, writes and answers invitations, &c."
 Historically, the appointment pertained only to the Army (in the Navy a flag lieutenant performed equivalent duties: "communicating the admiral's orders to the various ships either personally or by signal").

 According to a British military dictionary dating from 1816, an ADC usually held rank equal to, or more senior than, an army captain.
 "Generals, being field marshals have four [aides-de-camp], lieutenant generals two, [and] major generals one".

 The sovereign, as head of the army, was entitled to appoint "an indefinite number of aides-de-camp".
 Under Queen Victoria, appointments were made (from both the regular Army and the Royal Marines) in recognition of distinguished war service; the appointment at that time carried with it promotion to the rank of full colonel.
-Additional, honorary appointments were made from among the officers of the Militia.
-Notwithstanding the role's army origins, Queen Victoria also appointed a number of "naval aides-de-camp" in "compliment to the sister service".
+Additional honorary appointments were made from among the officers of the Militia.
+Queen Victoria also appointed a number of "naval aides-de-camp" in "compliment to the sister service".

-Colonial governors, governors-general and the lord lieutenant of Ireland also appointed aides-de-camp, who had a functional role akin to that of equerries in the Royal Household (in which aides-de-camp have a primarily honorific role).
+Colonial governors, governors-general and the lord lieutenant of Ireland also appointed aides-de-camp, who had a functional role akin to that of equerries in the Royal Household in which aides-de-camp have a primarily honorific role.

-A distinctive and elaborate full dress uniform used to be worn by army aides-de-camp, but its use was largely discontinued after World War I.
+A distinctive and elaborate full dress uniform used to be worn by army aides-de-camp; however, its use was largely discontinued after World War I.